-The University Writing Center will host its sixth annual Dissertation Writing Retreat from May 22, thru May 26, 2017.
+The University Writing Center, with support from the Graduate School, will host its tweflth annual Dissertation Writing Retreat in person May 15-19, 2023.
 We encourage all writers currently working on their dissertations to apply.
 In past retreats, we have worked with writers representing a range of disciplines from Public Health to Engineering to Social Work to Humanities.
 Some of these writers had just begun writing, some were in the middle of their writing projects, and others were getting close to completing their dissertations.
 Regardless of where they were in the process, all the participants made progress on their dissertations and left with a set of writing strategies that would help them maintain their momentum on their projects.
-If you want to read about how the participants from last year thought the retreat helped them, take a look at this post from our Writing Center blog.
+Learn about the experiences of participants from past retreats.

-1. A letter written by the writer stating his or her reason for applying for the Retreat and goals for the week.
+- A letter written by the applicant to the retreat coordinators, stating the reasons for applying for the retreat and goals for the week.

 Priority will be will given to applicants who have not previously participated in a Dissertation Writing Retreat.

-If you have questions about the retreat, contact the University Writing Center at 502-852-2173 or firstname.lastname@example.org.
+If you have questions about the retreat or applying, contact the University Writing Center at 502-852-2173 or firstname.lastname@example.org.